 Genome-wide studies of viral integration have shown that lentiviruses most often integrate into actively transcribed genes, and that this preference is conserved across target species.
 Although chromatin availability facilitates integration, it does not explain the lentiviral preference for transcribed genes.
 Studies comparing the lentivirus HIV and the retrovirus MMLV indicate that the viral integrase plays a role in shaping integration site preferences.
 A major cellular determinant is LEDGF/p75, a lentiviral tethering protein that recruits the pre-integration complex to transcriptional units and facilitates integration.
 LEDGF/p75 binding sites are enriched in gene bodies and mostly absent in promoters and intergenic regions, mirroring patterns of lentiviral integration.

-Can lentiviral vectors be used in direct transfections as opposed to making virus?
+Can lentiviral plasmids be used in direct transfections as opposed to making virus?

-Some (but not all) lentiviral transfer vectors can be used in transient transfections to achieve expression of the transgene, and those that can are primarily third generation constructs.
-Lentiviral transfer vectors are not designed specifically for transient transfections; therefore, there may be consequences on transgene expression due to the lentiviral LTRs.
-While possible, it is not explicitly recommended that you use lentiviral transfer vectors for simple transfections.
+Some (but not all) lentiviral transfer plasmids can be used in transient transfections to achieve expression of the transgene, and those that can are primarily third generation constructs.
+Lentiviral transfer plasmids are not designed specifically for transient transfections.
+Therefore, there may be limited transgene expression due to the lentiviral LTRs.
+While possible, it is not explicitly recommended that you use lentiviral transfer plasmids for simple transfections.

-Is it feasible to express cDNA from a lentiviral transfer vector normally used for shRNA expression?
+Is it feasible to express cDNA from a lentiviral transfer plasmids normally used for shRNA expression?

-Yes, it is feasible, but first the promoter within the transfer vector must be changed.
-Most shRNA‐expressing lentiviral vectors such as pLKO.1 use a U6 or H1 promoter in order to drive RNA pol III transcription of shRNAs. cDNA expression requires the use of a RNA pol II promoter such as CMV or RSV.
+Yes, it is feasible, but first the promoter within the transfer plasmid must be modified.
+Most shRNA‐expressing lentiviral plasmids, such as pLKO.1, use a U6 or H1 promoter in order to drive RNA pol III-directed transcription of shRNAs. cDNA expression requires RNA pol II, and thus requires an RNA pol II promoter, such as CMV or RSV.

-What techniques can be used to clone an insert into a lentiviral vector containing only one restriction site?
+What techniques can be used to clone an insert into a lentiviral plasmid containing only one restriction site?

 For more information about cloning and changing a MCS, visit Addgene's Plasmid Reference and Protocol Guide.